jsincorporated/tp/docs/UserGuide.md

 #### c.
 Deleting a person: `delete`

-Deletes the specified person or specified person's field from **uNivUSal**.
+Now you might have added a person with many incorrect fields, so to remove them use the `delete` command to delete the specified person or specified person's field from **uNivUSal**.

 Format: `delete INDEX [PREFIX/]`